Texas Data Privacy and Security Act: Key Insights on Privacy Law

 Learn about the Texas Data Privacy and Security Act (TDPSA), its applicability to businesses, personal data definitions, duties of controllers and processors, data processing agreements, privacy notice requirements, consent for data processing, universal opt-out mechanisms, consumer rights, personal data requests, privacy impact assessments, enforcement by the Texas Attorney General, and potential fines under the TDPSA.

 The state privacy law landscape in the United States is continually evolving.
-Texas has become the tenth state with a consumer data privacy law.
+Texas is the tenth state with a consumer data privacy law aiming to protect the privacy of Texas residents.

 What is the Texas Data Privacy and Security Act (TDPSA)?

 The Texas Data Privacy and Security Act (TDPSA) is Texas’ state law that protects consumer privacy by imposing certain obligations on businesses and granting consumers data privacy rights.
-It was signed on 18 June 2023, and the TDPSA comes into effect on 1 July 2024.
-However, the provisions on universal opt-out mechanisms come into effect six months later, on 1 January 2025.
+The TDPSA took effect on July 1, 2024, following its signing on June 18, 2023.
+However, the provisions on universal opt-out mechanisms come into effect six months later, on January 1, 2025.

 Does the TDPSA Apply to Your Business?